WEEKLY UPDATE

 Join URL: Tuesday Zoom Meditation Practice / Meeting ID: 858 3084 3540

-Mark O’Leary, Senior Dharma Teacher will offer consulting Interviews.
-There will be two sitting periods of 30 minutes.
-You may join the Zoom meeting at 7:25-7:30 PM and 8:05-8:15 PM.
 If you are new, please arrive 10-15 minutes early for brief instruction on our practice forms.

 BIPOC GROUP/ SOCIAL JUSTICE DIVERSITY INITIATIVE

 In these 90-minute sessions, we explore practices that link to our various experiences of belonging and otherness, as well as our interest in social, racial, and environmental justice.
-Our group is especially interested in engaged Buddhism, and our practices will include 30” sitting meditation alongside diverse other forms of practice.
+Our group is especially interested in engaged Buddhism, and our practices will include 30 minutes of sitting meditation alongside diverse other forms of practice.
 Our aim is to create practice space, encourage interfaith Zen dialogue, and build community.
 All those who identify as BIPOC are welcome to join our practice sessions.
 Please contact kfoo (kaephu@proton.me) with questions or to join our list!

 UNPACKING WHITENESS /SOCIAL JUSTICE DIVERSITY INITIATIVE

-WED 5 FEBRUARY 8:15PM - 9:15 PM
+WED 5 MARCH 8:15PM - 9:15 PM

 Meeting ID: 81745484299